-This studio based subject supports the development of the individual student's sculptural ideas and through seminars, tutorials and critical evaluation, broadens the students' awareness of related issues in contemporary thought, sculptural theory and practice, and diverse areas of concern in the social and cultural environment
+This studio based subject supports the development of the individual student's sculptural ideas and through seminars, tutorials and critical evaluation, broadens the students' awareness of related issues in contemporary thought, sculptural theory and practice, and diverse areas of concern in the social and cultural environment.

-Students may choose to produce divergent or interdisciplinary works such as spatial, temporal, ephemeral or performative installations, or develop particular sculptural forms or mediums such as bodyworks or bronze casting.
-The emphasis at this stage is on an open-ended. exploratory investigation of sculptural language, the stimulation of the imagination, the development of creative ideas and rigorous studio methodologies.
-These are supported by the acquisition of skills pertinent to the students' needs, including the presentation and documentation of completed works.
+Students may choose to produce divergent or interdisciplinary works such as, site specific, temporal, ephemeral or performative installations, or develop particular sculptural forms such as object making, body works, or traditional mediums such as bronze casting.
+The emphasis at this stage is on an open-ended, exploratory investigation of sculptural language, the stimulation of the imagination, the development of creative ideas and rigorous studio methodologies through challenging project work.
+This process is supported by the acquisition of skills pertinent to the students' needs, including the presentation of projects, field work, studio theory and documentation of completed works.